libnano/primer3-py/docs/quickstart.md

 # When finished, deactivate the virtual environment
 $ deactivate
 ```

-The in-place build is necessary because the tests require access to the primer3 binaries
-and other test resources that are part of the package directory structure but not installed
-to site-packages.

 Using a virtual environment is recommended to ensure a clean, isolated development environment
 and avoid conflicts with other Python packages in your system.